Rajan1206/NoSQL-Lab1/README.md

 Purpose of this lab is to write Map Reduce programs and run on single node cluster Hadoop.

-**Question-2**  :  Input file contain NCDC weather data and program returns yearly the Maximum Temperature recorded.
+**Question-2**  :  Input file contain NCDC weather data and Map Reduce program returns yearly the Maximum Temperature recorded.

 **Question-3**  :  Input File contain web access log produced by a web server and Map Reduce program return numbers of times client accessed GIF,JPG and other image file.